Harry Mendell: 1980s

 In 1980, on National Public Radio, Mendell was interviewed about the "Computer Music Melodian", his digital sampling synthesizer.
 This consisted of a small computer attached to a synthesizer, an amplifier, and a tape deck; Mendell commented, "It can take any sound, and it can store that sound in its memory, and then it can sound like whatever you entered into it.
 So it can sound like any musical instrument, or it can take sounds which aren't from music instruments, like a bird singing, and make that into a musical instrument."
 When asked what the Melodian could be used for, Mendell explained that, "A good example is what Stevie Wonder did with it in "The Secret Life of Plants"; he wanted to be able to have birds singing a melody which he wrote."
 Mendell was referring to the 1979 soundtrack album Stevie Wonder's Journey Through "The Secret Life of Plants".
 The Melodian plays a major role in the track "Don't Drive Drunk", which was used in a public service announcement on nationwide television.

 In 1984, The New York Times featured an article about two new electronic instruments that were each a keyboard and software combination, designed to work with a home computer, the Commodore 64.
 One of the two instruments reviewed was Mandell's "Melodian".
 The review noted that the Melodian had a keyboard of nearly three and a half octaves, and could produce the sounds of 19 different musical instruments, "from the bagpipe to the violin, with calliope, flute, harpsichord, mandolin and organ, as well as various synthesizers and claviers".
 Also available was "RhythmMaster", a teaching tool to help a beginning musician with various aspects of performing and understanding music.
 The New York Times review said that RhythmMaster "is one piece of educational software that, unlike most of its kinfolk, actually delivers."

 In 1987, The New York Times ran a long (988 word) article describing "the merging of digital audio recording technology with satellite telecommunications".
-In a session arranged by Mendell, the Kaufmann Astoria Studios in Queens were linked with a studio in Los Angeles in real time, so that Stevie Wonder, with the producer Quincy Jones in Los Angeles were able lay down a harmonica track onto a piece of music (the theme of the television series Moonlighting).
-Then in the same session, Nile Rodgers in Queens added guitar to Stevie Wonder's song, Stop, Don't Pass Go".
+In a recording session arranged by Mendell, the Kaufman Astoria Studios in Queens were linked with a studio in Los Angeles in real time, so that Stevie Wonder and producer Quincy Jones were able lay down a harmonica track played in Los Angeles onto a piece of music (the theme of the television series Moonlighting) in the New York City studio.
+Then in the same recording session, Nile Rodgers in Queens added guitar to Stevie Wonder's song, "Stop, Don't Pass Go" in Los Angeles.

 Mendell worked with Bon Jovi on the 1986 album Slippery When Wet; on the album his name is listed in an acknowledgement.